suryabulusu/ensime.github.io/lsp-wg.md

 but it is far from the persisted data required to implement the features that ensime provides.
-We could also imagine having scalameta trees to provide additional features for scala files, perhaps better position information for position information.
+We could also imagine having scalameta trees to provide additional features for scala files, perhaps better position information for symbol definitions.
 And in the ideal situation, we could incorporate semanticdb files if the library author has published them.
 I am unaware of a Java equivalent of scalameta, but it would be very useful for enhanced Java support.

 ### Source Resolving